-I clenched my teeth, trying to remind myself that he meant well, that he didn't know about the Widow, that letting myself become angry enough to lose control and attempt to attack him would be like signing a death warrant.
-But there was one thing Thane had gotten right: the Widow was utterly terrifiedof him, and it may prove to be her weakness one day, something I blessed.
-I had also finally decided, after many a contemplative afternoon in his presence, that she was also the source of my irrational aversion to him.
+I clenched my teeth, trying to remind myself that he meant well, that he didn't know about Red, that letting myself become angry enough to lose control leading her to attempt to attack him would be like signing a death warrant.
+But there was one thing Thane had gotten right: the Widow was utterly terrified of him, and it may prove to be her weakness one day, something I blessed.
+I had also finally decided, after many a contemplative afternoon in his presence, that Red was also the source of my irrational aversion to him.
 She associated him too closely to the man who had created her, with whom she'd always walked a tightrope of fear and servitude.

 Gathering my temper to me with a deep breath, I turned, walking towards the door slowly.
 After two steps, though, I fought my own emotions to face him once again, anger and sympathy at war.
 Sympathy won.

 I looked studiously at the floor as the words left my mouth, as if I were going to be quizzed on the pattern of the decking after I spoke, "I will help.
 With your son, I mean.
 As to the rest?
 I can make no promises, Thane.
 But I will think about it."